Probabilistic mapping between multiparticle production variables and the depth of maximum in proton-induced extensive air showers: Impact of diffractive primary interactions in the tail of

 Letting $\lambda_\ell$ denote the actual depth travelled by the leading of the first interaction before interacting again, we add a correction term to $\xi$ (see Equation~\eqref{eq:xi_model_simple}) to account for the exponential fluctuations of $\lambda_\ell$.
 We thus obtain

 where $\lambda(\elasticity) = \lambda_r\left[\lambda_0 - \delta \ln \left(\elasticity E_0 / E_{\text{ref}} \right)\right]$.
-For a subset of $10^5$ \conex{} simulations, the distributions of $\Delta X_{\max}$, $ \xi$ and $ \widetilde{\xi}_1$ are shown in the top panel of Figure~\ref{fig:minimal_extension_Xi_residuals_epos}, while the bottom panel shows the distributions of residuals for $\xi$ (dashed light grey) and $\widetilde{\xi}_1$ (solid blue).
+For a subset of $10^5$ \conex{} simulations, the distributions of $\dxmax$, $\xi$ and $\widetilde{\xi}$ are shown in the top panel of Figure~\ref{fig:minimal_extension_Xi_residuals_qIII}, while the bottom panel shows the distributions of residuals for $\xi$ (dashed light grey) and $\widetilde{\xi}$ (solid blue).
 The free parameters in Equation~\ref{eq:xi_model_minimal_extension} were tuned as described in Section~\ref{subsec:xi_model_tuning}, and averaged over the three hadronic interaction models.

-The distribution of $ \widetilde{\xi}_1$ has a more pronounced exponential high tail, offering a better description of the full distribution of $\Delta X_{\max}$ when compared to the distribution of $ \xi$.
-Additionally, the peak caused by diffractive events present in the distribution $\xi$ is largely absent in the distribution of $\widetilde{\xi}_1$, as it includes the fluctuations of the interaction length of the leading proton.
-Moreover, the distribution of residuals of $\widetilde{\xi}_1$ is more symmetrical, narrower and has a less pronounced high tail, leading to better resolutions of $\sigma_{\pm} = _{15}^{17}\,\mathrm{g\,cm^{-2}}$.
-The correlation coefficient between $\widetilde{\xi}_1$ and $\Delta X_{\max}$ was determined to be $0.82$, a clear improvement relative to $\xi$.
-We infer that the exponential tail in $\Delta X_{\max}$ comes mostly from the exponential fluctuations of the interaction depth of the leading particle of the primary interaction, with this effect being increasingly more relevant with the elasticity of the primary interaction.
-Therefore, the fluctuations in particle production in deeper shower generations are not the main cause of loss in the predictive power of $\xi$.
+The distribution of $\widetilde{\xi}$ has a more pronounced exponential high tail, offering a better description of the full distribution of $\dxmax$ when compared to the distribution of $\xi$.
+Additionally, the peak caused by diffractive events present in the distribution $\xi$ is largely absent in the distribution of $\widetilde{\xi}$, as it includes the fluctuations of the interaction length of the leading proton.
+Moreover, the distribution of residuals of $\widetilde{\xi}$ is more symmetrical, narrower, and has a less pronounced high tail, leading to better resolutions of $\sigma_{\pm} = _{15}^{18}\unit{\depth}$.
+The correlation coefficient between $\widetilde{\xi}$ and $\dxmax$ was determined to be $0.82$, a clear improvement relative to $\xi$.
+We infer that the exponential tail in $\dxmax$ comes mostly from the exponential fluctuations of the interaction depth of the leading particle of the primary interaction, with this effect being increasingly more relevant with the elasticity of the primary interaction.
+Therefore, the loss of correlation between $\xi$ and $\dxmax$ for highly elastic primary interactions is not dominated by particle production in later shower generations, but rather the fluctuations of the interaction depth of the leading of the first generation.